What is it?

 Is it for me?

 At PadovArts Academy, we welcome students from diverse artistic and professional backgrounds with an interest in collaboration, creation and a desire to take risks in the pursuit of fulfilling their artistic potential.
+The creative side of each personality is carefully hatched throughout the journey.

 Classes follow a precise progression while taking students through a fundamental journey of change and evolution.